-Nearly everyday on any UF FaceBook page you can expect to see a lost and found post.
-Keys, wallets, ID’s, laptops, and all kinds of other lost items are posted.
+Nearly everyday on any UF Facebook page you can expect to see a lost and found post.
+Students post keys, wallets, student IDs, laptops, and all kinds of other lost items.

 Here’s an example: